jeroen-3dweb/wp-360viewer/wp-content/plugins/360-jsv/readme.txt

 * Support for 3dweb.io and Gutenberg editor=
 = 1.7.0 =
-* Support for Advanced Custom Fields and WooCommerce product code for presentations in Elementor block
+* Support for Advanced Custom Fields and WooCommerce product code for presentations in Elementor block = 1.7.1 =
+* Support for Advanced Custom Fields and WooCommerce product code for presentations in Gutenberg block